syncfusion-content/windowsforms-docs/WindowsForms/groupview/Getting-Started.md

 ![Windows Forms GroupView showing added items](GettingStarted_images/GroupView_items.png)

-## Image setting
+## Adding Images

-Before add image into the control, Create an instance of **ImageList**.
-After that, you can add image into the `ImageList`.
+To add images to the GroupView, ImageList control must be added to the form with images.

 {% tabs %}
 {% highlight C# %}